playersone/playersone.github.io/index.md

   <li><i class="fa-li fa fa-brands fa-apple"></i><a href="https://apps.apple.com/app/id6443567882?ct=players.one">Download on the App Store</a></li>
   <li><i class="fa-li fa fa-brands fa-play"></i><a href="https://play.google.com/store/apps/details?id=one.players.sudokublocks">Get it on Google Play</a></li>
 </ul>

+> "A good mix of skill, strategy, and luck.
+The graphics are well-designed and modern.
+Surprisingly fun."

 #### Join us.